oknozor/blog/content/01_reverse_AO2.md

 ## Exploring the data

-The age of Empire II De instalation folder contain a file called `empires2_x2_p1.dat`, this is the grall of Ao2 reverse engineers.
+The age of Empire II De installation folder contain a file called `empires2_x2_p1.dat`, this is the grall of AoE2 reverse engineers.
-It's a binary containing about every usefull information on the game : unit stats, buildings, technologies, sound, sprite location etc.
+It's a binary containing about every useful information on the game : unit stats, buildings, technologies, sound, sprite location etc.

 If you are a linux user like me and installed the game via steam you can find this file in  `$HOME"/.steam/steam/steamapps/common/AoE2DE/resources/_common/dat/empires2_x2_p1.dat`.

-### Extrating data via aoe2dat
+### Extracting data via aoe2dat

 I installed [aoe2dat](https://github.com/HSZemi/aoe2dat) and followed the build instruction.
 After a bit of struggle with the needed library I manage to extract the game data :